 Sandra Parnau, Publisher.
 If you've called the WAN phone number, you've heard the voice of the energetic and friendly Sandy.
 She received her degree in supervisory management from Waukesha County Technical College (WI), and spent 13 years supervising customer service representatives.
 You will appreciate her attention to detail when you have any questions regarding advertising, subscriptions, materials or dates. email@example.com

 Jeff Parnau, Editor-at-Large.
-Long-time airshow fan Jeff has a commercial license with instrument and multi-engine ratings.
-He's a CFI, and he flies a variety of aircraft including the magazine's Cirrus SR22-G2.
-Jeff is also the owner and president of East Troy Aviation, Inc., a flight school specializing in Light Sport instruction.
+Long-time airshow fan Jeff has a commercial license with instrument and multi-engine ratings. and is a CFI.
 He's been involved in publishing for his entire life. firstname.lastname@example.org

 Jim Froneberger, Editor.
 After over twenty years in banking, a career-changing move to aviation writing and photography led Jim to his position as Editor of World Airshow News.
 He began as a feature writer, but now manages the development of the editorial content you read in each issue.
 Jim resides in North Carolina. email@example.com

 Denise Decker and Michael J. Gallagher, Contributing Editors.
 Our two Contributing Editors supply a significant portion of the feature content you read in each issue.
 They each seem to attend more airshows in a single season than most people do in ten years.
 Michael resides in Illinois and covers many Midwest shows, but he also ventures to other major events to grab those special stories and interviews.
 Denise lives in Virginia but jets all over the country, primarily to larger shows.
 The cookies she bakes and takes to airshows nationwide are legendary and have earned her the nickname, “The Cookie Lady.”